Sampling soil for organochlorine contaminants

 Soil sampling methods are screening tests only and will give you an indication of the concentration of OC contaminants at a site.
 The results are not absolute statements of the presence or absence of OC contamination, but they are indicators that you can use for risk assessment and to support the decisions you make about OC risk management and grazing of food-producing animals on a property.

 The National Association of Testing Authorities (NATA) can provide you with a list of laboratories that are approved for OC testing in Queensland.
-You can telephone NATA on (07) 3870 3844 or contact them by fax on (07) 3848 3660.
+You can phone NATA on (07) 3870 3844 or contact them by fax on (07) 3848 3660.